Here is the quote

 Sylvia Park, Science/Mathematics Teacher, Girraween High School

-- Logs and Exponentials (Met1 exam) - at least one dedicated question testing log laws or exponential algebra was asked every year between 2011-2015 but has been noticeably absent in the last 2 years.
-While generally well answered, most students struggle with recognising an exponential equation that is reducible to a quadratic.
-We recommend any revision carefully look at: 2015 Met1 Q7b and 2011 Met1 Q2b.
+- Logs and Exponentials (Met1 exam) - at least one dedicated question testing log laws or exponential algebra was asked every year between 2011-2015 but has been noticeably absent in the last 2 years and is worthy of attention.
+While generally well answered, most students struggle with recognising an exponential equation that is reducible to a quadratic (see 2015 Met1 Q7b and 2011 Met1 Q2b).

-... this is how it appears in your worksheets (at a click)!
+... and this is how it appears in your worksheets (at a click)!